DeanWeiss/reading-notes/Class 301/Class02.md

 What are some examples of things that we could store in state?
     A counter, A form,  something that needs to be rerendered or updated based on what the user has done.

+## Things I want to know more about

+I have no questions.
+Just want to use it and see an example.